tomatolog/manticore/docs/9_api_reference/additional_functionality/updateattributes.rst

     $cl->UpdateAttributes ( "products", array ( "price", "amount_in_stock" ),
         array ( 1001=>array(123,5), 1002=>array(37,11), 1003=>(25,129) ) );

-The first sample statement will update document 1 in index “test1”, setting “group\_id” to 456.
+The f.html sample statement will update document 1 in index “test1”, setting “group\_id” to 456.
 The second one will update documents 1001, 1002 and 1003 in index “products”.
 For document 1001, the new price will be set to 123 and the new amount in stock to 5; for document 1002, the